clerk/javascript/packages/testing/README.md

 ### Cypress

+⚠️ **Using Cypress to test Clerk is still in the experimental stage.
+Please be aware that there may be limitations and potential issues when using this approach.**

 Firstly, add your Clerk keys (`CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY`) to your environment variables file (e.g. `.env.local` or `.env.`).
 You can find these keys in your Clerk Dashboard.